RockefellerArchiveCenter/processing-manual/processing.md

 ### Step 10 - Standard Arrangement

+Records may be intellectually arranged regardless of format and paper-based files may routinely be integrated with digital files.
+Documentation of the authenticity and file structure of the records may also be noted.

 *\*\*Archivist imposed arrangement can negatively impact user trust, particularly for users from underprivileged or underrepresented communities.
 Altering the received physical order of a collection is NOT advised except in the rare case of a compelling user-driven need to significantly improve access.\*\**

 The most common and often the most appropriate arrangement action is to leave things as they are.
-In such cases, the processing archivist
+In such cases, the processing archivist should:
-should:

 - Maintain original order/as received
 - Conduct minimal physical arrangement